National Hay Association

 Section 12– The Legislation Committee shall examine any existing or proposed local or general legislation affecting the interests of the Association.
 Such committee shall, with the consent and advice of the Board of Directors, advocate by all lawful means the passage of such legislation as may be beneficial to the Association or its members, and also by the same means endeavor to prevent an enactment of any legislation prejudicial to interests of the Association.

-Section 13 – The President shall appoint a committee of four members, geographically represented, known as the Membership Committee.
-This committee shall examine into the qualifications of all applicants for membership, submitted to it by the officers, Board of Directors, or full members of the Association, and shall have full authority to accept or reject the same.
-It shall promptly notify the Executive Director/Assistant Treasurer, who shall inform the applicants for membership of the action of the committee.
+Section 13 – The Membership Committee shall consist of four Full Members other than the President, at least one of which shall be from each geographic region.
+This committee shall examine the qualifications of all applicants for membership, submitted to it by the officers, Board of Directors, or Full Members of the Association, and shall have full authority to accept or reject the same.
+It shall promptly notify the Executive Director, who shall inform the applicants for membership of the action of the committee.
 Any applicant that has been rejected for membership by the Membership Committee shall have the right to appeal such rejection to the Board of Directors at the next regularly scheduled meeting of the Board of Directors.

 Section 14 – The National Forage Testing Committee shall promote consistent hay testing from laboratory to laboratory nationwide.

-Section 15 – The President shall appoint five full members who shall compose the Nominating Committee.
-This Committee shall prepare and submit to the members during the first day’s proceedings of the annual meeting, the names of the nominees for Second Vice-President and Board of Directors for the ensuing year.
+Section 15 – The Nominating Committee shall consist of five Full Members.
+This Committee shall prepare and submit to the members no later than during the first day’s proceedings of the annual meeting of members, the names of nominees for the position of Second Vice-President and other Directors to be voted on at that meeting for the ensuing year.
 The Nominating Committee shall also put forth names of nominees for any other officer position(s) not filled for the ensuing year according to the succession provision in Article III, Section 1.
-These nominations shall be known as the Regular Ticket.
 The election thereon shall be held by the members during the second day of the annual meeting.

-Section 16 – The members may nominate independent candidates for the positions of Second Vice-President, Board of Directors, and First Vice-President/Treasurer if the position became vacant during the year.
-Such independent nominations shall be subscribed to by at least ten full members of the Association in good standing and shall be submitted to the Executive Director/Assistant Treasurer prior to the election of officers and members of the Board of Directors.
+Section 16 – The Full Members may nominate independent candidates for the positions of Second Vice-President, Board of Directors, and First Vice-President/Treasurer if the position became vacant during the year.
+Such independent nominations shall be subscribed to by at least ten Full Members of the Association in good standing and shall be submitted to the Executive Director prior to the election of officers and members of the Board of Directors.

 Section 17– The Product Protection and Food Safety and Modernization Act (FSMA) Compliance Committee shall monitor governmental and other organizations’ actions relative to forage crop protection products and report as needed to the board of directors or membership.
 The committee shall also monitor implementation of FSMA final rules and report on industry impacts as needed.